Amber has a German Shepherd companion and enjoys sharing information with other pet parents.

 Ticks are the spawn of Satan, seriously.
 They are disgusting, disease-infested, creepy-crawly parasites that are nearly impossible to kill.
-Of course, you could crush them with enough force, drown them in isopropyl alcohol, or suffocate them in a wad of tape, but any way you go about it, these nasty little arachnids will not go down easy.
+Of course, you could crush them with enough force, drown them in isopropyl alcohol, or suffocate them in a wad of tape, but no matter which way you go about it, these nasty little arachnids will not go down easy.

 Ticks are far too easy to pick up, and most of the time, you won't even notice.
-If you've got a dog, especially one with dark or long fur, it's next to impossible to spot a tick on them.
-The best prevention is avoiding areas infested with ticks, likes woods and fields.
-However, avoiding tick infested areas may not always be possible, or you may enjoy taking your dog for a hike through the forest.
+If you've got a dog, especially ones with dark or long fur, it's next to impossible to spot a tick on them.
+The best prevention is avoiding areas infested with ticks, like woods and fields.
+However, avoiding tick-infested areas may not always be possible, or you may enjoy taking your dog for a hike through the forest.

 So when tick-infested areas cannot be avoided, any good, responsible pet owner does the next best thing: treat their pet with a preventative tick medicine.
 Even if ticks aren't a problem, most responsible pet owners use a preventative flea medicine, as fleas are also nasty disease-infested parasites that cause their own host of problems.

 As such, there are a lot of different products on the market for flea and tick prevention.
 Each comes with its own side effects and with varying degrees of success.
 For the first four years of my dog's now six years, I used the same topical flea and tick preventative and never had a problem with ticks or fleas.

 Two years ago, however, tick season came with a vengeance, and the topical solution did little to nothing to prevent ticks.
 It may have killed the ticks after they bit him, I don't know.
 That's not really helpful, though, when my dog was bringing ticks into the house on a near-daily basis despite the medication.
 Ticks plus my house equals a big, fat NO!